pts/minilibc686/README.md

   -falign-functions=1?
 It's because main is in .text.startup, other functions are in .text (alignment 2**2).
 Fix it by changing the alingmen tof .text to 2**0 in tools/elfofix.
+* Test the various regparm functions and <stdio.h> macros with PCC.

 __END__